SenseNet/docs.sensenet.com/content/guides/content-management/08-versioning.md

 metaDescription: "admin ui Versioning"
 ---

-Versioning is the management of changes to documents and other informations stored in a file system or respository.
+Versioning is the management of changes to documents and other information stored in a file system or repository.
 With versioning you can keep the published version of a document visible to non-editor users, while you are working on the latest, draft version.
 > In sensenet versioning is disabled by default.

 # How to set versioning on the admin-ui?